Are predatory insects plaguing your garden?

-Usually you’ll receive your nematodes in the form of a gel, dry clay, granules, or water-filled sponges.
+You will usually receive your nematodes in the form of a gel, clay, dry granules, or water-filled sponges.
 All of these forms will dissolve in water.
-The sponge form requires squeezing to release them.
+Just follow the package directions.

 Apply when the time is right.
-Make sure to do your homework and identify your target pests with certainty so the beneficial nematodes will have something to eat.
+Make sure to do your homework and find the target pest so that those beneficial nematodes have something to eat.

 The best time to apply is in the spring or fall, when most of the insects you’ll be targeting are in their larval stage.
-That’s when the nematodes can attack them, while they’re in the soil.
-Targeting grubs in the fall is ideal.
+You want to focus on the larvae because they are still in the soil and therefore vulnerable to attack.

 If you’re in doubt about the life cycle of your target pest, you can always reach out to your local extension agency and ask for more information on the specific pest in question.

-After you’ve applied them, you want to keep your soil moist for the next couple of weeks, to make sure they stay active and keep killing those pesky insect larvae!
-Water as needed every couple of days if you don’t receive rain in your area at this time.
+Once you’ve applied them, you want to keep your soil moist for the next couple of weeks to make sure they can stay active and keep killing those pesky insect larvae!
+If it doesn’t rain, you should water every three to four days.

 How to Physically Apply